 Directing energy into the individual systems sounds like a gimmick.
 In fact, system control often turns out to be a decisive factor in a close dogfight.
 Redirecting all your energy to your shields at the right moment or giving the lasers full firepower when you are behind an enemy - these are tactics to keep in mind because sometimes the details are when two ace pilots collide.
 When it comes to pursuit - and there is no other enemy in sight - you put the energy on the steering jets and thus increase your speed and mobility in equal measure.
 The differences are noticeable, so you should know the trick and use it.
 This is explained in the context of the campaign and players are also pointed out several times, but in the heat of the moment this great tactical option is forgotten.
 So overloading is important!

 This is also relevant because not every space fighter has the same requirements.
-A tie-hunter without shields is a much easier target than an X-Wing, where you can boot your shield strength by overloading.
-Depending on the fighting situation, you have to make quick decisions - this is not only playful, but also brings a lot of fun, which you can simply miss if you only fly in "balance".
+A Tie Fighter with no shields is a much easier target than an X-Wing that can boot its shield strength with Overload.
+Depending on the combat situation, you have to make quick decisions - this not only makes sense in terms of gameplay, but also brings a lot of fun that you simply miss out on if you only ever fly in "balance".

 Improving maneuverability through energy diversion is essential for another reason: To escape enemy tracking.
 If you want to fire missiles, you must first lock in the enemy spacecraft, i.e. keep it in your sights for a few seconds.
 If the HUD signals that you are being locked in by an enemy, you should react in fractions of a second and make quick evasive maneuvers.
 Tight curves, increasing the speed in order to create distance or even suddenly braking - depending on the situation and position of the opponent, you can avoid tracking.
 If you think about energy control at the right moment, you can gain valuable seconds.
 The idea behind it is simple: be as difficult a target as possible for your opponent.
 This is even more true in the multiplayer mode, because if you are hard to hit, you like to let go of you faster.
 And exactly then comes the moment for revenge!